Our support to Ukraine

 Supporting humanitarian relief efforts

-This donation includes EUR 1 million to UNICEF and its partners, who are working to reach children in Ukraine and neighbouring countries.
-Some of their activities include
+The humanitarian support includes EUR 1 million to UNICEF and its partners, who are working to reach children in Ukraine and neighbouring countries.
+Some of their activities include:

-• Delivery of medical supplies to 49 hospitals in nine regions in Ukraine – including Kyiv, Kharkiv, Dnipro and Lviv, improving access to healthcare for 400,000 mothers, newborns and children;
+• Delivery of medical supplies to hospitals in Ukraine improving access to healthcare for mothers, newborns and children

 • Distribution of water and hygiene items to communities under siege

-• Increasing the number of mobile child protection teams working inside acute conflict zones and so far delivering 63 containers of lifesaving supplies to help support the needs of more than 2 million children.
+• Increasing the number of mobile child protection teams working inside acute conflict zones and delivering lifesaving supplies to help support the needs of children

-• And the creation of one-stop safe spaces called Blue Dots for the protection of women and children, in partnership with the United Nations High Commissioner for Refugees (UNHCR), governments and civil society organisations
+• The creation of one-stop safe spaces called Blue Dots for the protection of women and children, in partnership with the United Nations High Commissioner for Refugees (UNHCR), governments and civil society organisations

 Our donations to Save the Children are also being used in various ways.
-As an example, in Romania, it will go towards setting up help centers on the border, to receive families and children arriving from Ukraine.
-The centers distribute essentials including food, water, juice, face masks, diapers, wet wipes and toys.
-Save the Children is also on-site and helping refugees in 6 reception centers and supplies are on their way to 4 refugee camps in northeastern Romania.
-The aid agency is providing cash assistance and setting up child-friendly spaces where children can play and recover from what they have experienced.
+As an example, the aid agency is providing cash assistance and setting up child-friendly spaces where children can play and recover from what they have experienced.

 Families receiving support from Save the children

-The remaining amount is being allocated across different aid agencies and local customers to help distribute safe food to those in Ukraine as well as refugees in neighbouring countries.
-This includes support for the Red Cross with the provision of packaged drinks for refugees, with supplies coming from customers in Poland and Moldova, as well as supporting our customers with the production and distribution of food directly in Ukraine, including 950,000 packs of milk so far.
+The remaining amount has been allocated across different aid agencies and local customers to help distribute safe food to those in Ukraine as well as refugees in neighbouring countries.
+This includes support for the Red Cross with the provision of packaged drinks for refugees, with supplies coming from customers in Poland and Moldova, as well as supporting our customers with the production and distribution of food directly in Ukraine, including more than 950,000 packs of milk.

 Helping our customers maintain food supplies in Ukraine